 Note: Third-party software may come pre-installed with Microsoft Windows.
+For example, some HP notebooks come pre-installed with the Bang & Olufsen Audio Control app with noise cancellation turned on.
 To view a list of apps, select the Start button, click Settings, and then click Apps.
 Uninstall or disable any third-party apps that may adjust or alter your computer's audio or microphone.

 5. Check your browser's microphone permissions